haophancs/bert4rec/README.md

 REDIS_PORT=6379  # Port for the Redis server REDIS_CELERY_DB=0  # Redis database number for Celery

-RECSYS_HOST=0.0.0.0  # Host for the recommendation system API RECSYS_PORT=8001  # Port for the recommendation system API RECSYS_SEQ_LENGTH=120  # Length of the user interaction sequence used by the recommendation system RECSYS_DEVICE=cpu  # Device to use for the recommendation system (cpu or cuda) RECSYS_SECRET=secret_key  # Secret key for the recommendation system API
+RECSYS_HOST=localhost  # Host for the recommendation system API RECSYS_PORT=8001  # Port for the recommendation system API RECSYS_SEQ_LENGTH=120  # Length of the user interaction sequence used by the recommendation system RECSYS_DEVICE=cpu  # Device to use for the recommendation system (cpu or cuda) RECSYS_SECRET=secret_key  # Secret key for the recommendation system API

-WEB_HOST=0.0.0.0  # Host for the web application WEB_PORT=8000  # Port for the web application
+WEB_HOST=localhost  # Host for the web application WEB_PORT=8000  # Port for the web application
 ```